CSCI150-LAB01/Meet_in_the_Middle/application/rotue_info/routes.md

           "message": "Auth Failed"
       }
       ```
+&nbsp;
+# User Routes
+  Add, Remove, and Modify Users and User data.
+Signin and Login
 ## Delete User
 Deletes the user that is provided in the URL.
 Friends List, Default-location, and all other objects related to user are also deleted.
 - **Method**: <span style="color:lightgreen">DELETE</span>